Back to People

 Alan Turing

-English mathematician, logician, cryptanalyst and pioneer of computer science and mathematical biology; key figure at Bletchley Park and originator of the Turing machine and Turing test.
+English mathematician, logician, cryptanalyst and pioneer of theoretical computer science and mathematical biology; key figure at Bletchley Park and creator of concepts such as the Turing machine and the Turing test.

 Total Events